Connect with like-minded education professionals and have your say on the issues that matter to you.

 Don't forget to look at the how to guide.

-Discussion in 'Teaching overseas' started by HombreIngles, Jun 2, 2008.
+Discussion in 'Teaching abroad' started by HombreIngles, Jun 2, 2008.

 I am afriad that the work life balance is no better than in the Uk in fact in some cases worse.
 16 week term starting this september with only 3 fiesta day holidays, no half term holidays at all, large classes and not much money to enjoy yourself.
 There may not be the same level of paperwork but the teaching load is high if I am right about which school you are talking about.
 Rentals are going through the roof and food prices are rising the wage does not offer a good standard of living.